Three market scenarios: how would credit perform?

 In this “no landing”—or perhaps more accurately “abortive landing”—scenario, inflation remains sticky and there’s a reacceleration of interest rate hikes.
 Corporate debt markets were pricing in an extreme version of the Ugly scenario for much of 2022 amid fears that quantitative tightening by central banks would jeopardise growth.
 We saw a milder version of this in February this year as signs emerged that inflation might be higher for longer, with the possibility that central banks might need to toughen their stance and potentially forcing a recession.

-So, in the first three months of 2023 we saw a progression from Good, to Ugly, to Bad and then tentatively to Good again as it appeared that monetary and fiscal measures had successfully stemmed a wider banking crisis.
-It’s safe to assume we’ll see more oscillations in the next 12 months, so let’s put some numbers on what this might mean for asset allocation.
+So, in the first half of 2023 we saw a progression from Good, to Ugly, to Bad and then tentatively to Good again as it appeared that monetary and fiscal measures had successfully stemmed a wider banking crisis.
+It’s safe to assume we’ll see more oscillations ahead, so let’s put some numbers on what this might mean for asset allocation.

 The table below looks at how the three interest rate and growth scenarios might play out on government bond yields and credit spreads (the yield premium for holding corporate bonds).